 While IDEA flexibility is unresolved, states are taking advantage of the flexibility from ESSA requirements outlined in the CARES Act.
 It’s now official: All fifty states, Washington, DC, and Puerto Rico have received waivers to suspend statewide testing this spring.
 This means that school report cards in the fall will include only a limited set of data from the 2019–2020 school year, like high school graduation rates.
 Furthermore, no new schools will be identified for improvement under ESSA next year, and all schools currently in improvement will remain so.

 Because of the lost instruction and achievement data as a result of COVID-19, once schools reopen, we hope states and districts will consider ways to use low-stakes assessments to collect formative and diagnostic information for educators and parents.
 Otherwise, we may have no idea how much ground students will need to make up to remain on track to meet their educational goals and graduate prepared for future education and work.

 Our last story of the day: This week, ED released a streamlined process for states to apply for ESSA funding flexibility authorized by the CARES Act.
 ED’s three-page form allows states more time to spend federal funds within several programs.
 It also permits states to loosen district spending requirements within the Student Support and Academic Enrichment Grants program, also known as Title IV, Part A.

-This blog post represents a slightly edited transcript of the April 7 episode of Federal Flash, the Alliance for Excellent Education’s video series on important developments in education policy in Washington, DC.
-The video version is embedded below.
+This blog post represents a slightly edited transcript of the April 7 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
 For an alert when the next episode of Federal Flash is available, email firstname.lastname@example.org.